HoangP8/rag-realtime/backend-services/DEPLOYMENT.md

 2. **Database connection issues**: Verify Supabase credentials and ensure your IP is allowed in Supabase settings.

 3. **Memory limitations**: If services crash due to memory constraints, increase the memory allocation in `fly.toml`.
+The voice service with its LiveKit agent may require more memory than other services.

 4. **API Gateway can't connect to services**: Ensure internal service URLs are correctly set to use localhost with the right ports.

+5. **Voice service issues**: If the voice service fails to start or crashes frequently, check that both the API and the worker component are running properly.
+Ensure all LiveKit credentials are correctly set.

 ### Restarting the Application